peacey/split-vpn/README.md

 <details>
   <summary>Does the VPN still work when my IP changes because of lease renewals or other disconnect reasons?</summary>
     Yes, as long as you add the "--ping-restart X" option to the openvpn command line when you run it.
-This ensures that if there is a network disconnect for any reason, the OpenVPN client will restart and re-configure itself after X seconds.
+This ensures that if there is a network disconnect for any reason, the OpenVPN client will restart and try to re-configure itself after X seconds until it connects again.
 The killswitch will still be active during the restart to block non-VPN traffic as long as you set REMOVE_KILLSWITCH_ON_EXIT=0 in the config.

 </details>